Sections of Hodge bundles II: Deformation of $(p,p)$-classes and applications to K\"ahler geometry: K ahler stability and upper semicontinuity of K ahler cones

 \section{K\"ahler stability and upper semicontinuity of K\"ahler cones}

-This section is primarily devoted to the upper semicontinuity of K\"ahler cones under deformation.
-More precisely, we describe how the K\"ahler cone behaves under parallel transport via the Gauss--Manin connection $\nabla^{1,1}$ and give an explicit expression in terms of the period map, extending Theorem~0.9 of \cite{DP04}.
-As a preliminary step toward this result, we also obtain a proof of K\"ahler stability that does not require unobstructed deformations, namely that sufficiently nearby complex structures on a compact K\"ahler manifold remain K\"ahler.
+This section is devoted to two complementary descriptions of the variation of K\"ahler cones under deformation.
+First, using the reference Hodge connection $\nabla_{t_0}^{1,1}$, we prove a uniform upper semicontinuity property: the $\nabla_{t_0}^{1,1}$-flat extension of the K\"ahler cone of a reference fiber is contained in the K\"ahler cones of all sufficiently nearby fibers.
+This also yields a proof of K\"ahler stability that does not require unobstructedness, namely that sufficiently small deformations of a compact K\"ahler manifold remain K\"ahler.

+Second, using the moving Hodge connection $\nabla^{1,1}$ introduced by Demailly--Paun, we describe the parallel transport of K\"ahler cones on the locus where analytic cycles deform and give an explicit formula for the corresponding flat extensions in terms of the period map.
+In this way, we refine and extend Theorem~0.9 of \cite{DP04} by distinguishing the uniform inclusion furnished by $\nabla_{t_0}^{1,1}$ from the identification of K\"ahler cones furnished by $\nabla^{1,1}$.

 In \cite{KS3}, Kodaira and Spencer established the stability of the K\"ahler property under small deformations of complex structures using the theory of families of elliptic operators.
 Later, in Remark~1 on page~180 of \cite{MorrowKodaira}, Kodaira suggested that a more elementary argument based on power series methods should also be possible.
 Recently, Rao, Wan, and Zhao~\cite{RaoWanZhao22} provided a direct proof in response to Kodaira’s question.